Top 40 Kubernetes Interview Questions and Answers for 2025

 38. Give examples of recommended security measures for Kubernetes.

-Examples of standard Kubernetes security measures include defining resource quotas, support for auditing, restriction of etcd access, regular security updates to the environment, network segmentation, definition of strict resource policies, continuous scanning for security vulnerabilities, and using images from authorized repositories.
+Examples of standard Kubernetes security measures include defining resource quotas, supporting auditing, restricting etcd access, regularly updating the environment's security, network segmentation, defining strict resource policies, continuously scanning for security vulnerabilities, and using images from authorized repositories.

 39. What is Kube-proxy?

-Kube-proxy is an implementation of a load balancer and network proxy used to support service abstraction with other networking operations.
-Kube-proxy is responsible for directing traffic to the right container based on IP and the port number of incoming requests.
+Kube-proxy implements a load balancer and network proxy used to support service abstraction with other networking operations.
+It directs traffic to the right container based on the IP and port number of incoming requests.

 40. How can you get a static IP for a Kubernetes load balancer?

-A static IP for the Kubernetes load balancer can be achieved by changing DNS records since the Kubernetes Master can assign a new static IP address.
+Changing DNS records can achieve a static IP for the Kubernetes load balancer since the Kubernetes Master can assign a new static IP address.

 Jumpstart Your Career with Kubernetes Training

 Having a good understanding of DevOps and on-premises software development can be quite useful in helping you gain a holistic view of the subject matter.
-Ultimately, taking the Post Graduate Program in DevOps course and taking your time to study and understand what you’ve learned while preferably putting it into practice is the best way to prepare for an Kubernetes interview, and the Kubernetes interview questions that you’ve learned here are the icing on the cake.
-The more familiar you are with these types of Kubernetes interview questions, the better able you will be to show off your skills and Kuberenetes knowledge.
+Ultimately, taking the Post Graduate Program in DevOps course and taking your time to study and understand what you’ve learned while preferably putting it into practice is the best way to prepare for a Kubernetes interview, and the Kubernetes interview questions that you’ve learned here are the icing on the cake.
+The more familiar you are with these types of Kubernetes interview questions, the better you can show off your skills and knowledge.

 In addition to these Kubernetes interview questions, there are many other helpful DevOps interview questions that deserve to be looked at.